 The risk of side effects may be elevated.
-The genetic variation results in a decreased conversion of zuclopentixol, which causes the plasma concentration to be approximately 1.6-fold higher.

-- use 50% of the standard dose
+The genetic variation results in a decreased conversion of zuclopentixol, which causes the plasma concentration to be approximately 1.7-fold higher use 50% of the standard dose

-- 1. Waade RB et al. Impact of CYP2D6 on serum concentrations of flupentixol, haloperidol, perphenazine and zuclopenthixol.
-Br J Clin Pharmacol 2021;87:2228-35. - Tveito M et al. Impact of age and CYP2D6 genotype on exposure of zuclopenthixol in patients using long-acting injectable versus oral formulation-an observational study including 2044 patients.
-Eur J Clin Pharmacol 2021;77:215-21. - 3.
-Van Berlo-van de Laar et al. Dosering aanpassen aan eliminatiesnelheid.
-Pharm Weekblad 2004; 139:740-43. - Jaanson P et al. Maintenance therapy with zuclopentixol decanoate: associations between plasma concentrations, neurological side effects and CYP2D6 genotype.
-Psychopharmacology 2002;162:67-73. - 5.
-Linnet K et al. Influence of Cyp2D6 genetic polymorphism on ratios of steady-state serum concentration to dose of the neuroleptic zuclopentixol.
-Ther Drug Monit 1996;18:629-34. - 6.
+- 1. Van Berlo-van de Laar et al. Dosering aanpassen aan eliminatiesnelheid.
+Pharm Weekblad 2004; 139:740-43. - 2.
+Jaanson P et al. Maintenance therapy with zuclopentixol decanoate: associations between plasma concentrations, neurological side effects and CYP2D6 genotype.
+Psychopharmacology 2002;162:67-73. - Linnet K et al. Influence of Cyp2D6 genetic polymorphism on ratios of steady-state serum concentration to dose of the neuroleptic zuclopentixol.
+Ther Drug Monit 1996.18.629-34 - 4.
 Jerling M et al. The CYP2D6 genotype predicts the oral clearance of the neuroleptic agents perphenazine and zuclopentixol.
-Clin Pharmacol Ther 1996;59:423-8. - 7.
+Clin Pharmacol Ther 1996;59:423-8. - 5.
 Dahl ML et al. Disposition of the neuroleptic zuclopentixol cosegregates with the polymorphic hydroxylation of debrisoquine in humans.
-Acta Psychiatr Scand 1991;84:99- 102. - 8.
-SmPC's Cisordinol en Cisordinol Depot.
+Acta Psychiatr Scand 1991;84:99-

+102. 6.
+SmPC Cisordinol.

-CYP2D6 UM: zuclopentixol
+CYP2D6 UM: zuclopentixol 1549

 The risk of ineffectiveness may be elevated.
-The genetic variation leads to an increased conversion of zuclopentixol, which can result in a reduction of the plasma concentration.
+The genetic variation leads to an increased conversion of zuclopentixol, which causes the plasma concentration to be approximately 33% lower.